 by Gary Bratchford

 Focusing on how visual activists (activists who employ visual strategies as a key dynamic to the function and dissemination of their action) try to unsettle the visual relations of power, this chapter will seek to further unpack some of these militarized practices.
-Firstly, by looking at the Palestinian Freedom Riders (2011), the chapter will examine the relationships between visibility, nonviolent resistance, the potential of circulatory networks to help reframe, or bring into focus, the way Israeli authorities territorialize space whilst managing Palestinian movement and visibility.
-By contrast, the chapter will also point towards the ways in which Israeli authorities and Jewish settlers in the West bank have begun to counter the ubiquity of the camera and digital networks by concealing their individual identity.
+By looking at the Palestinian Freedom Riders (2011), the chapter will examine the relationships between visibility, nonviolent resistance, the potential of circulatory networks to help reframe, or bring into focus, the way Israeli authorities territorialize space whilst managing Palestinian movement and visibility.

 #WhoNeedsFeminism?
 Mapping Leaky, Networked Affective Feminist Resistance